Key takeaways

 Cost Considerations: Is Managed IT Affordable for Nonprofits?

 A common concern is cost.
-However, when compared to:
+However, when compared to:- Hiring a full internal IT team

 - Recovering from a ransomware attack